- Ukraine-War: Support for affected students and helpers

 - For the first days/weeks you should make a reservation at a hostel or hotel.

 - The security deposit has to be paid before renting a room/apartment (normally together with the first rent).
-In case of being behind with your rent or returning the rented accommodation in a “bad” condition, landlords can retain parts or all of the security deposit.
+In case you are behind with your rent or you returned the rented accommodation in a “bad” condition, landlords can retain parts or all of the security deposit.
 You will get the security deposit back, when you vacate the room (unless there is good reason for the landlord to keep it, see above).

 - The amount of the security deposit is usually 2-3 monthly rents, without expenses.